folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "Say hello to your future fate, the culture bred with carnivores" > Culture vultures

-* With the line, “the culture bred with carnivores”, Kendrick seems to be alluding to the famously influential lines from Jay-Z's 2001 song “Izzo” in which Jay-Z describe corporate leaders in the music industry as “vultures” who scavenge off Black culture
+* With the line, “the culture bred with carnivores,” Kendrick seems to be alluding to the famously influential lines from Jay-Z's 2001 song “Izzo,” in which Jay-Z describes corporate leaders in the music industry as “vultures” who scavenge off Black culture.

   * **I do this for my culture**, to let 'em know
   What a nigga look like when a nigga in a roadster